Codastic25/Food_delivery_app/README.md

-TD made via android studio (using Java) about a small food delivery app test
+TD made via android studio using Java and ##Android Studio about a small food delivery app test